sagedemage/Arch-Linux-Installation-Guide/README.md

 ## Choose the grub bootloader
 I recommend installing grub as a beginner to this installation.
 This link will help install and configure grub for uefi or legacy systems: [Grub](https://wiki.archlinux.org/index.php/GRUB)
-Note: Remeber to configure grub after installing grub properly.
+Note: Remember to configure grub after installing grub properly.

 ## Install xorg
 There is also wayland which is another graphical program other than xorg but I recommend xorg.
 Wayland is an experiemntal graphical program so avoid it especially if you are new to arch linux.